 While breastfeeding, your hormones are all over the place.
 And you’re tired.
 And it hurts…

-As a result, new mom's sex drive is almost non-existent.
-This can be a great frustration both for the woman and for her hubby.
+As a result, New Mom’s sex drive can be almost non-existent.
+This can be a great frustration for the woman and her partner.

 So what’s going on?

 There are several reasons for the low libido that many new mothers experience.
 Hormones play a large role but are not the whole explanation.
 Lack of sleep and pain are other factors.

 Leaking breasts (not so sexy), stretch marks (not so sexy either, according to Mom), and feeling uncertain about the post-pregnancy appearance also play a part.
 (And did I mention pain and no sleep…)

 Let’s dig a bit deeper.